-While we like our women light and bendy, we do not like our ellipticals the same way.
+NordicTrack has designed a light and bendy elliptical and we are not crazy about it.
 We prefer solid structures with quality components.
 Unfortunately, NordicTrack has given us the light and bendy with the SpaceSaver SE9i.
 But they have also included a decent amount of enhanced programming and functional features all backed by a decent warranty.
 Accordingly, the SpaceSaver SE9i has won Fourth Place among our $1,500 to $1,999-dollar 2021 Best Buys.